wdbo/webdocbook/docs/Development/Sources.md

     | ----- i18n/
     |
     | www/
-    | ----- index.php                   : this can be renamed in user/config/docbook.ini
+    | ----- index.php                   : this can be renamed in user/config/webdocbook.ini
-    | ----- webdocbook_assets/             : this can be renamed in user/config/docbook.ini
+    | ----- webdocbook_assets/          : this can be renamed in user/config/webdocbook.ini
     | -------------------- vendor/

 Namespace
 ---------

-The whole app is embedded in the `DocBook` PHP namespace.
+The whole app is embedded in the `WebDocBook` PHP namespace.
 As it uses [Composer](http://getcomposer.com/), the package's classes are all named following their class name (in camel-case-underscored) and all included in the namespace.